PixelShareInc/pixelshare/README.md

 #### API

 Proper development operation requires the PixelShare API and MongoDB.
-First ensure that you have MongoDB installed.
+First ensure that you have MongoDB installed:

 ```
 $ mongod --version
 ```

-If you don't have MongoDB installed, either follow the instructions on their [website](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/), or following method using brew from [Treehouse](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
+If you don't have MongoDB installed, either follow the [instructions](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) on their website, or install using brew with [Treehouse](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).

 Once you've installed MongoDB, in a separate terminal window, start the service: